 What is citizenship?
 What is change?
 How do you create change in yourself, in your groups, and in your community?

-Note: All courses are open to all students and you can register through PROWL.
+Note: All courses are open to all students and are available for registration through PROWL.

 Step 2: Capstone Experience